 Mackenzie Jacob, Media Manager

 Mackenzie currently attends the University of Connecticut and has participated in countless theatrical productions and loves being involved in the arts.
-Furthermore, she danced ballet, contemporary, and jazz at Dance Explosion in South Florida for several years.
+She danced ballet, contemporary, and jazz at Dance Explosion in South Florida for several years.
 She was also chosen to serve in the Broward Center for the Performing Arts’ highly selective Teen Ambassador program.
 As an ambassador, she works with the Broward Center and its affiliated venues to promote their shows to a younger audience.
 She also attends and reviews a variety of shows as a South Florida Cappies Critic, and her reviews have been published in the Sun Sentinel’s “Forum.”
 Her work with the Teen Ambassador program, South Florida Cappies, and PAE allows her to personally experience both the business and behind the scenes aspects of producing a show.
 She brings her expertise to PAE as a way to further its online presence.
 After years in the arts, Mackenzie is so excited to work with such talented individuals and to share her passion.